Yescarta® offers hope for complete remission

 Partial Remission: A decrease in the size of a tumor, or in the extent of cancer in the body, in response to treatment.

-Nearly 8 weeks from my infusion date, I had my first PET scan, which revealed no signs of cancer.
+Nearly 8 weeks after my infusion with YESCARTA, my PET scan showed no signs of cancer.

 —Gary, a real YESCARTA patient